datastax/dsbulk/manual/settings.md

 CSV Connector configuration.

-#### -url,--connector.csv.url _&lt;string&gt;_

-The URL or path of the resource(s) to read from or write to.

-Which URL protocols are available depend on which URL stream handlers have been installed, but at least the following are guaranteed to be supported:

-- **stdin**:  the stdin protocol can be used to read from standard input; the only valid URL for this protocol is: `stdin:/`.

-  This protocol cannot be used for writing.

-- **stdout**: the stdout protocol can be used to write to standard output; the only valid URL for this protocol is: `stdout:/`.

-  This protocol cannot be used for reading.

-- **file**: the file protocol can be used with all supported file systems, local or not.
-    - **When reading**: the URL can point to a single file, or to an existing directory; in case of a directory, the *fileNamePattern* setting can be used to filter files to read, and the *recursive* setting can be used to control whether or not the connector should look for files in subdirectories as well.
-    - **When writing**: the URL will be treated as a directory; if it doesn't exist, the loader will attempt to create it; CSV files will be created inside this directory, and their names can be controlled with the *fileNameFormat* setting.

-Note that if the value specified here does not have a protocol, then it is assumed to be a file protocol.

-Examples:

-    url = /path/to/dir/or/file           # without protocol
-    url = "file:///path/to/dir/or/file"  # with protocol
-    url = "stdin:/"                      # to read csv data from stdin url = "stdout:/"                     # to write csv data to stdout

-For other URLs: the URL will be read or written directly; settings like *fileNamePattern*, *recursive*, and *fileNameFormat* will have no effect.

-This setting has no default value and must be supplied by the user.

-Default: **&lt;unspecified&gt;**.

-#### -delim,--connector.csv.delimiter _&lt;string&gt;_

-The character to use as field delimiter.

-Only one character can be specified.
-Note that this setting applies to all files to be read or written.

-Default: **","**.

-#### -header,--connector.csv.header _&lt;boolean&gt;_

-Whether the files to read or write begin with a header line or not.

-When reading:

- - if set to true, the first non-empty line in every file is discarded, even if the *skipLines* setting is set to zero (see below).
-However, that line will be used to assign field names to each record, thus allowing mappings by field name such as `{myFieldName1 = myColumnName1, myFieldName2 = myColumnName2}`.
- - if set to false, records will not contain field names, only (zero-based) field indexes; in this case, the mapping should be index-based, such as in `{0 = myColumnName1, 1 = myColumnName2}`.

-When writing:

- - if set to true: each file will begin with a header line;
- - if set to false, files will not contain header lines.

-Note that this setting applies to all files to be read or written.

-Default: **true**.

-#### -skipLines,--connector.csv.skipLines _&lt;number&gt;_

-Defines a number of lines to skip from each input file before the parser can begin to execute.

-Ignored when writing.

-Default: **0**.

-#### -maxLines,--connector.csv.maxLines _&lt;number&gt;_

-Defines the maximum number of lines to read from or write to each file.

-When reading, all lines past this number will be discarded.

-When writing, a file will contain at most this number of lines; if more records remain to be written, a new file will be created using the *fileNameFormat* setting.

-Note that when writing to anything other than a directory, this setting is ignored.

-This setting takes into account the *header* setting: if a file begins with a header line, that line is counted.

-This feature is disabled by default (indicated by its `-1` value).

-Default: **-1**.

 #### -comment,--connector.csv.comment _&lt;string&gt;_

 The character that represents a line comment when found in the beginning of a line of text.